raphael-group/hotnet2/README.md

 Simple runs
 ------------------------
-To get started running HotNet quickly and easily, use the `simpleRun.py` Python script.
+To get started running HotNet2 quickly and easily, use the `simpleRun.py` Python script.
 You must provide the following parameters:

         =====================================================================================